microsoft/Dynamics365Commerce.InStore/src/StoreCommerceSamples/Solutions/QRCode/readme.md

 # Printing QR Code Sample
 ## Overview
 This sample showcases a sample Store Commerce extension that prints a QR code on the receipt.
-The QR code can be scanned by a mobile device to open the receipt in the browser.
+The QR code can be scanned by a mobile device to open the URL encoded by the sample.

 ## Configuring the sample
-> For more details on how to extend Commerce Store receipts, see [Extend Commerce Store receipts](https://learn.microsoft.com/en-us/dynamics365/commerce/dev-itpro/retail-sdk/retail-sdk-samples).
+> For more details on how to extend Commerce Store receipts, see [Store Commerce app triggers and printing](https://learn.microsoft.com/dynamics365/commerce/dev-itpro/pos-trigger-printing).
 1. Sign in to HQ.
-2. Got to Retail and Commerce > Channel setup > POS setup > POS profiles > Language text.
+2. Go to Retail and Commerce > Channel setup > POS setup > POS profiles > Language text.
 3. On the POS tab, select Add to add new POS language text.
 4. Enter the following values:
     - Language ID: en-us